 Frequently the complexity is O(nd) if you have n data-points and d parameters in your model.
+This will also be the case for neural networks.

-Not bad, but the dependence on n can be a lot! n might be on the order of thousands, or millions.
+Not bad, but the dependence on n can be a lot! n might be on the order of thousands, or millions, or trillions.